fish-shell/fish-shell/doc_src/language.rst

 Outside of double quotes, variables will expand to as many arguments as they have elements.
 That means an empty list will expand to nothing, a variable with one element will expand to that element, and a variable with multiple elements will expand to each of those elements separately.

 If a variable expands to nothing, it will cancel out any other strings attached to it.
-See the :ref:`cartesian product <cartesian-product>` section for more information.
+See the :ref:`Combining Lists <cartesian-product>` section for more information.

 Unlike other shells, fish doesn't do what is known as "Word Splitting".
 Once a variable is set to a particular set of elements, those elements expand as themselves.
 They aren't split on spaces or newlines or anything::